omgnetwork/android-sdk/omisego-admin/README.md

 There are different ways to initialize a `TransactionCreateParams` by specifying either `toAddress`, `toAccountId` or `toProviderUserId`.

 ### PaginationList
-`PaginationList` is an object represents a paginated filtered data set.
+`PaginationList` is an object representing a paginated filtered data set.
-This object will be returned from any APIs that probably contain multiple objects (e.g. account list, transaction list, token list, etc.).
+This object will be returned from any API listing resources (e.g. accounts, transactions, tokens, etc.).

-The general structure of the paginated request parameters is consist of:
+The general structure of the paginated request parameters consist of:

 * `page` is the page you wish to receive
 * `perPage` is the number of results per page
-* `sortBy` is the available sorting fields.
-This value depends on which API is being requested.
+* `sortBy` contains the field used to sort.
+The value depends on which endpoint is being used.
-* `sortDir` is the available sorting direction.
+* `sortDir` contains the direction for sorting.
 Available sorting directions are:

     `ASCENDING`, `DESCENDING`

     > `import co.omisego.omisego.model.pagination.SortDirection.*`

-* `searchTerm` *(optional)* is a term to search for all of the searchable fields.
+* `searchTerm` *(optional)* will search in all the searchable fields.
     Conflict with `searchTerms`, only use one of them.
 * `searchTerms` *(optional)* is a key-value map of fields to search with the available fields (same as `searchTerm`) For example: